OlegZero13/assignment-sunscrapers/README.md

 For this section, please:

-    Create a data model / schema in a database or storage engine of your choice Develop code that will persist the dataset into this storage system Include any data validation routines that you think may be necessary Use your choice of geospatial python package and create spatial analysis Loan.csv file has addr_state.
+> Create a data model / schema in a database or storage engine of your choice.
+Develop code that will persist the dataset into this storage system.
+Include any data validation routines that you think may be necessary.
+Use your choice of geospatial python package and create spatial analysis Loan.csv file has addr_state.
 Please aggregate loan data for states and visualize it.

 Prioritize simplicity in your data model and processing code.
 Explain your thought process.